Vanshika-Srivastava2003/Weather-App/README.md

 Overview: Developed a weather app that fetches weather data from an API and displays it to users based on their location or a location they input.Used HTML, CSS,JavaScript, and AJAX for this project.

 Features:
-<br>Real-Time Weather Data: Fetches current weather data based on user-input city names.
+<br>Real-Time Weather Data: Fetches current weather data based on user location or a location they input.
 <br>User-Friendly Interface: Simple and intuitive design for easy navigation.
-<br>Error Handling: Displays appropriate error messages for invalid city names or empty inputs.
+<br>Error Handling: Displays appropriate error messages for invalid city names.
 <br>Responsive Design: Works well on both desktop and mobile devices.

 Technologies Used: